tkrajacic/SampleCodeStalker/README.md

 ## Contributing

-Pull requests and suggestions for new features are very welcome.
+Pull requests and suggestions for new features are welcome.